Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled ttt_zombie_show_target_icon                 0       // Whether zombies have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons ttt_zombie_prime_attack_damage              65      // The amount of a damage a prime zombie (e.g. player who spawned as a zombie originally) does with their claws.
+Server or round must be restarted for changes to take effect ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws.
+For example, setting this to 0.25 will let the zombie deal 75% of normal gun damage, and 0.66 will let the zombie deal 33% of normal damage ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons ttt_zombie_prime_attack_damage              65      // The amount of a damage a prime zombie (e.g. player who spawned as a zombie originally) does with their claws.
 Server or round must be restarted for changes to take effect